 Requests for unpaid leaves of absence for up to seven calendar days, for justifiable and necessary medical or personal reasons may be granted at the discretion of the Department Head.
-Requests for unpaid leaves of absence greater than seven calendar days must be submitted to the Personnel Committee for approval.
-Unpaid leave of absence will not exceed 30 calendar days without re-approval by the Personnel Committee.
+Requests for unpaid leaves of absence greater than seven calendar days must be submitted to the Personnel Committee or the Board of Trustees for Library employees for approval.
+Unpaid leave of absence will not exceed 30 calendar days without re-approval by the Personnel Committee or Library Board of Trustees.
 If at any point in time the employee is not expected to qualify for the duties of the position within a reasonable period of time, employment will be terminated.
 Unpaid leaves of absence granted for more than seven calendar days will cause the proration of benefits with credit for hours worked, if applicable, during such leave.
 All available leave must be exhausted before the use of unpaid leave.
 However, if an employee has elected Short-Term Disability Insurance, they will not be required to exhaust paid leave while covered under Short-Term Disability.
 Employees on unpaid leave will have no leave accruals during the leave period.
 However, an employee will continue to accrue leave while on Short-Term Disability.